COVID-19 Orange setting

-Currently there is no all-of-university vaccine requirement at the orange setting.
-The University has implemented a COVID-19 vaccine mandate for all those coming onto our campuses from 31 January 2022.
-There's more information on our vaccine mandate page.
+The University’s current COVID-19 vaccine mandate for all those coming onto our campuses was discontinued on Tuesday 26 April.
+There's more information on our removal of vaccine mandate page.

 Teaching and learning

-Student services are available online and in-person.
-The following measures will apply to in-person visits to all of our services (apart from Mauri Ora—Student Health and Counselling and Te Amaru—Disability Services):
+Student services continue to offer online services, with in-person options available.
+The following measures will apply to in-person visits to all of our services:

-- You are strongly encouraged to maintain a physical distance of 1 metre.
+- You must maintain a physical distance of 1 metre.

 Looking after yourself and others